16 Things to Know Before Moving to Colorado [2024]

 Before packing up and moving to the Centennial State, here's what you need to know about living in Colorado.

-Colorado is a convenient place to live and work, as it borders seven states: Utah, Arizona, New Mexico, Nebraska, Wyoming, Kansas, and Oklahoma.
+While it doesn't border the most number of states in the U.S., it does share borders with seven other states, making Colorado a very convenient place to live and work.
+Colorado touches Utah, Arizona, New Mexico, Nebraska, Wyoming, Kansas, and Oklahoma.
 Colorado is also celebrated as one of the Mountain States, with about half of its land lying in the Rocky Mountains.

 The most populous city in Colorado is Denver, which is also the state capital.
 Colorado Springs, Aurora, Fort Collins fall next in line behind Denver for the state's largest populations.
 There are also plenty of small towns to call home and enjoy the great outdoors in Colorado, making the entire state a desirable place to settle.